a collection of notes on areas of personal interest

 Hence space must be found for graveyards – maqbarat, preferably within the neighbourhood in which the dead lived.

-One of the features of urban Qatar are maqbarat.
+One of the features of urban Qatar are the maqbarat which are usually associated with the different furuwq in which they are located.
 They are usually surrounded by a stone wall and are an integrated element of the urban scene, albeit that they are large and usually amorphous.
 The natural ground of Qatar is rocky limestone, hard to dig into.
 This photograph illustrates well the character of maqbarat.

 You can see from the photograph that maqbarat are austere.
 There are parts of the Muslim world where graves are marked and decorated but, in strict adherance to Islam, there should be no decoration and the graves should be unmarked.
 Bodies are buried with their heads towards Mecca.